leoslamas/book-green-threads-explained/supporting-windows.md

 {% hint style="info" %}
 What is the GS register you might ask?

 The answer I found was a bit perplexing.
 Apparently these segment registers, GS on x64, and FS on x86 was intended by Intel to [allow programs to access many different segments of memory](https://stackoverflow.com/questions/10810203/what-is-the-fs-gs-register-intended-for) that were meant to be part of a persistent virtual store.
-Modern operating systems doesn't use these registers this way as we can only access our own process memory \(which appear as a "flat" memory to us as programmers\).
+Modern operating systems doesn't use these registers this way as we can only access our own process memory \(which appear as a “flat” memory to us as programmers\).
 Back when it wasn't clear that this would be the prevailing model, these registers would allow for different implementations by different operating systems.
 See the [Wikipedia article on the Multics operating system](https://en.wikipedia.org/wiki/Multics) if you're curious.
 {% endhint %}

 That means that these segment registers are freely used by operating systems for what they deem appropriate.
 Windows stores information about the currently running thread in the GS register, and Linux uses these registers for thread local storage.